CurveDocs/curve-docs/docs/lending/overview.md

 <h1>Lending and borrowing using LLAMMA</h1>

-Curve stablecoin crvUSD utilizes LLAMMA for soft liquidations.
+Curve stablecoin crvUSD utilizes [LLAMMA](../crvUSD/amm.md) for soft liquidations.
 This AMM can be used for any pair of tokens.

-The code enables the **creation of lending/borrowing markets to borrow crvUSD against any tokens, or to borrow any tokens against crvUSD in an isolated mode**.
+The Factory enables the **creation of permissionless lending/borrowing markets to borrow crvUSD against any token, or to borrow any token against crvUSD in an isolated mode.** Minted crvUSD is not backed by any of the collateral tokens in lending markets.

-Liquidity is provided in Vaults, which are **[ERC4626](https://ethereum.org/developers/docs/standards/tokens/erc-4626)** contracts with some additional methods for convenience.
+Liquidity is provided in [Vaults](./contracts/vault.md), which are [ERC4626](https://ethereum.org/developers/docs/standards/tokens/erc-4626) contracts with some additional methods for convenience.

 !!!deploy "Contract Source & Deployment"
     Lending related deployments can be found [here](../references/deployed-contracts.md#curve-lending).